openenclave/openenclave/new_platforms/docs/win_sgx_dev.md

 Windows Development
 =============

+This guide shows you how to obtain and build the SDK as well as the samples and test code that it includes with host apps on Windows and enclaves on either Intel SGX hardware, simulated SGX, or simulated ARM TrustZone.

-This document provides steps for developing a Windows host app and enclave running on SGX hardware, simulated SGX or OP-TEE.
+For details on developing a new Windows host app and enclave using the Open Enclave Visual Studio extension, see [Developing your own enclave using Visual Studio](visualstudio_dev.md).

+For details on how to do the same using Visual Studio or a text editor such as Visual Studio Code leveraging Open Enclave's CMake build system, see [Developing your own enclave using CMake](new_platform_dev.md).

-For details on Linux development, see the [Linux ARM documentation](linux_arm_dev.md).
+For details on Linux development, see the [Linux Development](linux_arm_dev.md).

 # Prerequisites